quantleaf/quantleaf-language-documentation/README.md

 ```

 ### Variables
 Variables are (currently) case insensitive.
+Variables can contain spaces.

 A number
 ```